 - Keep door clearance in mind.
 An obstruction like a sidewall or counter may determine if your new fridge’s door should swing left or right.

 The Facts About Energy Efficiency

 As of Sept.
-15, 2014, both Energy Star and the U.S. Department of Energy (DOE) upped the ante on their energy-efficiency requirements for refrigerators (standards set by the DOE are mandatory; Energy Star is a voluntary program).
-Here’s what you need to know:
+15, 2014, both Energy Star and the U.S. Department of Energy (DOE) upped the ante on energy-efficiency requirements for refrigerators (standards set by the DOE are mandatory; Energy Star is a voluntary program).

-- New refrigerators that meet the current standards set by Energy Star are 10% more efficient than their previous counterparts.
+New refrigerators that meet the current standards set by Energy Star are 10% more efficient than their earlier counterparts.
 They also must be at least 9% more efficient than DOE standards.

 FYI: The bigger the fridge, the more energy it may consume.
 The most energy-efficient models you can buy have 16 to 20 cubic feet of capacity, according to Energy Star.
 Compare that with the size recommended for a four-person household: 19 to 22 cubic feet.

 Tip: Got a second fridge in your basement or garage?
 If it’s more than 10 years old, it could add as much as $100 to your yearly utility bill.
 You could cut that cost by 40% with a new Energy Star-certified model.

 Refrigerators sold in big-box stores are available in staid shades like white, black, gray, and stainless.
 You’ll have to compromise on fridge type to get one in an eye-popping color like red, orange, or green.
 Jazzy units like these are typically available only in retro styles that mimic refrigerators from the 1950s and 1960s; you’ll find them through specialty retailers or appliance dealers.